Trade Setup for Tuesday: Top 10 things you should know before Opening Bell

 Put Options Data:

-Maximum Put OI of 58 lakh contracts was seen at strike price of 9,000 which will act as a crucial base for the index in April series followed by 9,100, which has accumulated 55 lakh contracts in open interest, and 8,900 which now holds 40 lakh contracts in open interest.
+Maximum Put OI of 62 lakh contracts was seen at strike price 9,100 which will act as a crucial base for the index in April series followed by 9,000 which has accumulated 56 lakh contracts in open interest, and 8,900 which now holds 48.68 lakh contracts in open interest.

 FII & DII Data:

-The foreign institutional investors (FIIs) sold shares worth Rs 250 crore compared to domestic institutional investors who also sold Rs 52 crore in the Indian equity market.
+The foreign institutional investors (FIIs) sold shares worth Rs280 crore compared to domestic institutional investors who bought Rs984 crore in Indian equity market.

 A decrease in open interest along with an increase in price mostly indicates short covering.